Modules with irrational slope over tubular algebras: Dimension estimates for -modules in inhomogeneous tubes

 By \ref{jumpnrr} there exist coprime $ a,b\in {\mathbb N} $ such that $ r-\epsilon <b/a <r $ and, given any $ a',b'\in {\mathbb N}$, Pick $ {\mathcal T}(\rho ) $ to be any tube of index $ b/a $ and rank $ \langle h_0,h_\infty \rangle $.

 Now, take any indecomposable $ N\in {\rm mod}\mbox{-}C $ with slope in the interval $ (b/a,r)$.
-Of course, $ N\simeq E'[j] $ for some quasisimple $ E'$.
+We have $ N\simeq E'[j] $ for some quasisimple $ E'$.
 Let $ a',b' $ be coprime integers such that $ b'/a' $ is the slope of $ E'$.
-By \ref{jumpnrr} and \ref{nravg} (we may assume that our choice of $b/a$ is such that the condition on $b'$ in that result is automatically satisfied): \end{proof}
+By \ref{jumpnrr} and \ref{nravg}(1) then \ref{nravg}(2) (we may assume that our choice of $b/a$ is such that every $b'$ occurring satisfies the condition on $b$ in \ref{nravg}): \end{proof}